 The coastal town of Lüderitz in south-western Namibia has a deep, colonial German heritage, exhibited by the colourful, traditional buildings that still stand proudly in the town today.

 The Lüderitz Museum has exhibits on the town’s diamond-mining past as well as local and natural history.
-A visit to the ghost-town of Kolmanskop is a photographer’s dream, while the local rock lobster, is heaven for foodies.
+A visit to the ghost-town of Kolmanskop is a photographer’s dream, while local rock lobster served in the town's restaurants is a culinary delight to savour.

 Kolmanskop Ghost Town